wp-plugins/yabp/readme.txt

 5. Product list of the plugin

 == Changelog ==

+= 1.0.6 =
+* Improved responsive display of items.
+* Improved display of unavailable items.
+* Added option to replace an item in the database with a new one from the bol.com Catalog.
+* Added option to put thumbnail above the product information.
+* Applied small code improvements and interface tweaks.
+* Fixed minor bugs.

 = 1.0.5 =
 * Added the ability to record impressions, open link in a new tab, put a product directly in the bol.com Cart and select the button type per item.